Machine Learning For Dummies - Luca Massaron - E-Book

 Asking the right question:

-Many people get frustrated in trying to obtain an answer from machine learning because they keep tuning their algorithm without asking a different question.
+Many people get frustrated when trying to obtain an answer from machine learning because they keep tuning their algorithm without asking a different question.
 To use hardware efficiently, sometimes you must step back and review the question you’re asking.
 The question might be wrong, which means that even the best hardware will never find the answer.

 Relying on intuition too heavily:

 All machine learning questions begin as a hypothesis.
 A scientist uses intuition to create a starting point for discovering the answer to a question.
 Failure is more common than success when working through a machine learning experience.
-Your intuition adds the art to the machine learning experience, but sometimes intuition is wrong and you have to revisit your assumptions.
+Your intuition adds the art to the machine learning experience, but sometimes, intuition is wrong, and you have to revisit your assumptions.

 Overcoming AI Fantasies